SAVE THE TURTLES

 There are many ways to help out the cause.
 Donations of time and money are always accepted.
 In fact, Sea Turtle, Inc. attracts a large number of annual Winter Texan volunteers who come back year after year to help with the turtles.

-Next time you're in the neighborhood, the staff and supporters of Sea Turtle, Inc, invite you to enjoy the uncrowded beaches and stop by the center and help out our state's oldest winter visitors - the ancient ocean dweller we call turtles.
+Next time you're in the neighborhood, the staff and supporters of Sea Turtle, Inc, invite you to enjoy the uncrowded beaches and stop by the center and help out our state's oldest winter visitors - the ancient ocean dweller that we call turtles.

 Sea Turtle Inc.